foreverphoenix/the-phoenix-flavour/content/tpf-x/installation/visual-upgrade.md

 ## About this section

 The main guide has always tried to stay as performance-friendly as possible in its choices of INI settings, mods, ENB, and so forth.
-Even though I'm lucky enough to own an RTX 3080 now, I wanted to keep base TPF useable for a variety of systems.
+Even though I'm lucky enough to own a RTX 3080 now, I wanted to keep base TPF useable for a variety of systems.
 However, for those with more powerful hardware there are now some additional mods.

-There are two sections on this mod page: Grass overhaul (for Folkvangr) and ENB (for Rudy ENB).
+There are two sections on this mod page: Grass overhaul (for QW's Grass Patch) and ENB (for Rudy ENB).
 You can install either, both, or none.

 ## Grass Overhaul

-My personal favourite grass overhaul is Folkvangr nowadays and only the increased performance impact over the TPF default Veydosebrom has kept me from including it in the main guide.

-If you choose to install Folkvangr (you can skip it if you like), expect an FPS loss of around 5-10FPS (not noticeable for me since I play capped at 60).

-Disable the following mods in your mod order:

-- **Trees & Plants:** Veydosebrom Regions
-- **Trees & Plants:** Veydosebrom Regions - Fall Forest
-- **Trees & Plants:** Cathedral 3D Pine Grass
+QW's Grass Patch combines the best of Veydosebrom, Cathedral 3D Pine Grass, and Folkvangr, tweaking grass density to be consistent across the board.
+The performance impact over default TPF (which only has Veydosebrom) is likely increased.

 ### **[Folkvangr - Grass and Landscape Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/44899?tab=files)**

 An absolutely incredible grass overhaul.
 Does stray from vanilla quite a bit but I haven't yet found a single place I didn't like.
-I prefer it over Veydosebrom.
+QW's Grass Patch mostly retains Folkvangr's phenomenal pine forest and rift grasses.

 #### Download Instructions